The 12 Best Beekeeping Veils For 2025

-When purchasing a beekeeping suit, the material is certainly something to consider; you will also want to think about what gloves are bestOpens in a new tab. for your beekeeping needs.
+When purchasing a beekeeping suit, the material is certainly something to consider; you will also want to think about what gloves are best for your beekeeping needs.
 However, neither of these are the component that beekeepers lose sleep over.
 The one part of the beekeeping suit that is the most varied and the most indispensable is, of course, the veil.

 A good beekeeping veil makes all the difference in the world.
 For one thing, it is perhaps the one area of the beekeeping suit that even experienced beekeepers would shiver at the thought of not being secure.
 A veil protects your face – and a rogue bee finding access to this part of your body is unpleasant to even think about.